rapidfish/personnummer/README.md

 * Extract meta information from a Personnummer (age, days since birth, gender, place of birth, zodiac sign, etc...)

-* Input strings may have leghts between 10 and 13 characters, a missing separator (-/+) automatically gets resolved.
+* Input strings may have leghts between 10 and 13 characters

+* Input strings having missing a separator ('-' or '+') will automatically be resolved once parse is done

 * Era gets calculated automatically (e.g. '89' becomes '1989')